Anshul-Gupta24/Audio-Visual-Deep-Multimodal-Networks/README.md

 ### Pre-processing

 We extract 80 dimensional features using the LRE baseline.
 The features extracted are stored in the form of a dictionary and split into train, validation and test sets.
-The data along with their corresponding csv files are stored in the Data directory.
+The data along with their corresponding csv files are stored in the Data directory.</br>
 To preprocess the data, run:</br>
 ```bash preprocessing.sh```